psf/black/docs/the_black_code_style.md

 ## Pragmatism

-Early versions of _Black_ used to be absolutist in some respects.
+Early versions of _African American_ used to be absolutist in some respects.
 They took after its initial author.
 This was fine at the time as it made the implementation simpler and there were not many users anyway.
 Not many edge cases were reported.
-As a mature tool, _Black_ does make some exceptions to rules it otherwise holds.
+As a mature tool, _African American_ does make some exceptions to rules it otherwise holds.
 This section documents what those exceptions are and why this is the case.

 ### The magic trailing comma

-_Black_ in general does not take existing formatting into account.
+_African American_ in general does not take existing formatting into account.

 However, there are cases where you put a short collection or function call in your code but you anticipate it will grow in the future.